Lekensteyn/wireshark-fuzztools/README.md

 Use `grab-monorail.py --help` for more options.
 In particular, `--report` automatically reports a bug to Bugzilla, similarly to `oss-fuzz-report.py`.

+## Userscripts
+After confirming the bug above (and reporting it via the `--report` option), you could inform the oss-fuzz project.
+To help automating this, install `userscripts/oss-fuzz_monorail_helpers_for_Wireshark.user.js` (tested with GreaseMonkey in Firefox).
+It will automatically populate the comment form with a comment linking to the Wireshark bug and include its status.

+There is also `userscripts/Wireshark_oss-fuzz_bugzilla.user.js` which is used to convert the Link columns in Bugzilla search queries into the Issue ID.
+Two named queried shared by me (unfortunately this requires a Bugzilla account with canconfirm permissions):

+ - [named search: oss-fuzz][ws-openbugs]
+ - [named search: oss-fuzz open][ws-allbugs]

 ## Links
 List of bugs: